remisalmon/Strava-local-heatmap-browser/README.md

   --blur BLUR           amount of blur in pixels (default: 3) --min-opacity MIN_OPACITY
-                        minimum opacity value (default: 0.3)
+                        minimum opacity value (default: 0.3) --max-val MAX_VAL     maximum point intensity (default: 1.0) --orange              use the orange gradient (this is the default) --blue-red            use the blue to green to red gradient --quiet               quiet output

 ```

 ## Python dependencies